troygilman/gong-wiki/content/core-concepts/components.md

 #### WithLoaderFunc()

 To render a child component with a loader function from the parent, use the `WithLoaderFunc(LoaderFunc)` function.
-If the child component uses `hooks.LoaderData[Type](ctx)` then the parent defined loader will be used.
+If the child component uses `gong.LoaderData[Type](ctx)` then the parent defined loader will be used.

 ```go
 templ (c ParentComponent) View() {